chrisnoonan98675/site/README.md

 ### 4. Commit and/or publish the post

-To commit the post to this repository without publishing it on the documentation site, move the Markdown file to `_drafts`.
+To commit the post to this repository without publishing it on the documentation site, move the Markdown file to `<jekyll_root>/_drafts`.

-To publish the post on the doc site immediately, leave the Markdown file in `_posts` and commit it to this repository.
+To publish the post on the doc site immediately, leave the Markdown file in `<jekyll_root>/_posts` and commit it to this repository.

 ### Remove a blog post

-To remove a post from the tips & tricks blog, delete the Markdown file from `_posts` (or move it to `_drafts`) and commit the change to this repository.
+To remove a post from the tips & tricks blog, delete the Markdown file from `<jekyll_root>/_posts` (or move it to `_drafts`) and commit the change to this repository.

+## Contribute to the product documentation

+Coming soon!

 # Things to know about formatting